Nā Peʻa Program Summary

 The Nā Peʻa Hawaiian Outrigger Sailing canoe program is open to Middle School and High School Students.
 Applications for the 2024 season are being accepted NOW.

-Nā Peʻa crew members learn about the cultural significance of the traditional Hawaiian canoe along with its connection to the Native Hawaiian Forest.
-Crew members also learn the mechanics of rigging a canoe and the skills to sail a canoe on the open ocean.
-Emphasis is placed on the student crew members running the canoe completely by themselves.
+The program focuses on the cultural values significant to the traditional Hawaiian canoe along with its history and its deep connection to the Native Hawaiian Forest.
+Crew members also learn the mechanics of rigging a canoe using traditional lashing techniques and the skills to sail a canoe on the open ocean.
+Emphasis is placed on student crew members running the canoe completely by themselves.

 The program is offered at no expense to student crew members.